 Several studies have evaluated the use of antacid drugs in combination with chemotherapy.
 Proton pump inhibitors (PPIs) are a class of drugs widely prescribed for the treatment of acid reflux and gastroesophageal reflux disease (GERD).
 Millions of people take them.
 They have few side effects.

 A 2015 study published in the Journal of Experimental and Clinical Cancer Research found that high doses of the PPI esomeprazole significantly enhanced the antitumor effect of chemotherapy in women with metastatic breast cancer.

-A 2017 study published in the World Journal of Gastroenterology evaluated the effects of combining the PPI omeprazole with chemoradiotherapy (CRT) treatments in people with rectal cancer.
+A 2017 study published in the evaluated the effects of combining the PPI omeprazole with chemoradiotherapy (CRT) treatments in people with rectal cancer.
 The omeprazole helped relieve common side effects of CRT, improved the efficacy of the treatments, and reduced the recurrence of rectal cancer.

 Although these studies had small sample sizes, they’re encouraging.
 Similar large-scale clinical trials are already underway.

 If you want to reduce the acidity of a tumor, talk to your doctor about a PPI or the “do-it-yourself” method, baking soda.
 Whichever one you choose, speak to your doctor first.

 The study that treated mice with baking soda used the equivalent of 12.5 grams per day, a rough equivalent based on a theoretical 150-pound human.
 That translates to about 1 tablespoon per day.

 Try mixing a tablespoon of baking soda into a tall glass of water.
 If the taste is too much, do a 1/2 tablespoon twice a day.
 You can also add some lemon or honey to improve the taste.